Amy C. Elliott has always wanted to make a film about a dump.

 The following conversation has been edited for brevity and annotated for context.

 WASTE DIVE: Can you tell me about yourself and what you do?

 AMY C. ELLIOTT: I'm a documentary filmmaker and a photographer — "Salvage" is my third feature documentary.
 I usually cover off-beat Americana stuff: power shaped by place, things that are unique and interesting, communities and cultures that are very geographically specific.
 My first film, "World's Largest", is about towns across the country that have a giant roadside attraction; my second film was about competitive jigsaw puzzling in Minnesota.

 This latest film fits into that, even though it's in Canada.
 Yellowknife is such a physically isolated place that salvaging at the dump was really borne out of necessity.
-For many people who grew up there, it took a really long time to get goods in and materials, so they got used to reusing and repurposing everything that came in.
+For many people who grew up there, it took a really long time to get goods in, so they got used to reusing and repurposing everything that came in.
 This was a cultural phenomenon that was really tied to where they were.